xparadoxical/gddocs/docs/endpoints/levels/uploadGJLevel21.md

 **levelVersion** - The version number of the level

-**levelLength** - The length of the level as a number, where 0 is tiny and 4 is XL
+**levelLength** - The length of the level as a number, where 0 is tiny, 4 is XL and 5 is Platformer

 **audioTrack** - The [official song number](./reference.md) used in the level.
 Set to 0 if a newgrounds song is used